Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 _Note: this method can be called directly by an AVS, or by a caller authorized by the AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 Sets the `registrar` for a given `avs`.
 Note that if the registrar is set to 0, `getAVSRegistrar` will return the AVS's address.
+To prevent AVSRegistrar contracts from being configured for different AVSs without consent, we include an additional check `registrar.supportsAVS` that must pass in order for a registrar to be configured.
+It is also recommended for AVSs to validate the input data in the `registerOperator`,`deregisterOperator` callback functions, validating the correct `operator`, `avs`, `operatorSetIds` are being passed into the AVS contracts.

-The avs registrar is called when operators register to or deregister from an operator set.
-From [`IAVSRegistrar.sol`](../../src/contracts/interfaces/IAVSRegistrar.sol), the avs registrar should use the following interface:
+The AVS registrar is called when operators register to or deregister from an operator set.
+From [`IAVSRegistrar.sol`](../../src/contracts/interfaces/IAVSRegistrar.sol), the AVS registrar should use the following interface:

 ```solidity
 interface IAVSRegistrar {